How do you brand timeless craftsmanship within a trend-focused industry?

 O U T C O M E

 I helped Madera simplify a collection of disconnected logos into a single, elevated identity system with a new look, tone, and voice that is consistent with the brand’s values.
-This resulted in a significant increase in sales of products branded with the new logos and imagery.
+This resulted in a significant increase in sales of products branded with new logos and imagery.
 In addition, engagement increased dramatically on social media due to enthusiastically positive feedback.

 S C O P E O F P R O J E C T